theoboldalex/theoboldalex.github.io/content/posts/reading_list_2023.md

 I read a lot.
 I know that 'a lot' is relative but I have found that in comparison to my colleagues, my two hours average reading a day puts me way above the average.

 In 2022, I read 8 tech books and while I learned a lot, on reflection, I sacrificed depth for quantity.
-For that reason, this year I will be focussing on only four tech books, two of which will be books I also read last year. the aim of this, is to glean as much value from each of these texts as I possibly can.
+For that reason, this year I will be focussing on only four tech books, two of which will be books I also read last year.
+The aim of this, is to glean as much value from each of these texts as I possibly can.

 So, with that said, which books will I be focussing my attentions on this year?
-As you will see in the follwing list, a theme appears again and again and that is testing.
+As you will see in the following list, a theme appears again and again and that is testing.
 I know that this is an area in which I need to get better and have been making efforts in this direction for the past year, evidenced in my open source contributions but
 I still feel I have a lot to learn in this area until TDD becomes second nature as a practice that is integral to my workflow.
 I don't do this because it is a trend but because
-I have seen foirst hand in my own work, the benefits of working in this way.
+I have seen first hand in my own work, the benefits of working in this way.

 Let's get into the list;